How to Make an Insurtech Pitch Deck [Earning Trust]

 Spell it out.
 And be specific about channels, timelines, and sales cycles.
 If your product needs regulatory approval, say that.
 If you’ve already cleared it, brag about it.

-The more grounded your GTM strategy is, the more investable you become.
+The more grounded your GTM slide is, the more investable you become.

 8. The Team Slide: Sell the Operators, Not the Résumés